informatics-isi-edu/ermrestjs/doc/api.md

 ### ERMrest.resolve(uri) ⇒ <code>Promise</code>
 This function resolves a URI reference to a [Reference](#ERMrest.Reference) object.
-It validates the syntax of the URI and validates that the references to model elements in it.
-This function makes a call to the ERMrest server in order to get the `schema` resource which it uses in the validation of the URI reference.
+It validates the syntax of the URI and validates that the references to model elements in it are correct.
+This function makes a call to the ERMrest server in order to get the `schema` which it uses to validate the URI path.

 **Kind**: static method of <code>[ERMrest](#ERMrest)</code>
 **Returns**: <code>Promise</code> - Promise when resolved passes the